Ricola3D/d2s/public/d2/Readme.txt

-Do not edit the data here directly.
-It is generated through d2s-editor project from the data directories.
+Do not edit the data here directly:
+- Constant bundles are generated through "d2s" project, by the script "generate_constant_bundles.js".
+- D2S us generated through "d2s" project, by commands "build" & "web".